Low-Resource Quantum Energy Gap Estimation via Randomization: Preliminaries

-In implementation, each gate $R_{P_j,\theta_j}$ is replaced by one of $\{I,R_{P_j,\phi},R_{P_j,\pi}\}$ and sampling $I$ corresponds to skipping the gate.
-As $K$ increases, the rotation angle $\theta_j$ appearing in each Pauli rotation becomes smaller and the probability of skipping the gate approaches one, leading to a significant reduction of gates.
-As a consequence, the expected number of gates scales as $\mathcal{O}(t)$ and converges to constant as $K\rightarrow\infty$ whereas the number of gates in the Trotter circuit scales as $\mathcal{O}(t^2)$ and diverges as $K\rightarrow\infty$.
-This reduction comes at the cost of a statistical sampling overhead, quantified by the accumulated weight $\Gamma$, which leads to a sample complexity scaling of $\mathcal{O}(\Gamma^2 \epsilon_s^{-2})$.
-Although this overhead factor $\Gamma^2$ exhibits exponential scaling with the evolution time $t$, it converges to a constant in the limit of large $K$ and the parameter $\Delta$ enables a configurable trade-off between circuit depth and statistical sampling cost, ensuring the overhead remains manageable.
-A more detailed explanation of TE-PAI is provided in \cref{app:TE-PAI}.
+This depth reduction comes at the cost of a statistical sampling overhead, captured by the accumulated weight $\Gamma$, which leads to a sample complexity scaling of $\mathcal{O}(\Gamma^2\epsilon_s^{-2})$.
+Although the overhead factor $\Gamma^2$ scales exponentially with the evolution time $t$, it converges to a constant in the large-$K$ limit:

+The parameter $\Delta$ therefore provides a configurable trade-off between circuit depth and statistical sampling cost, allowing the overhead to remain manageable.

+The advantage of TE-PAI lies in its tunable parameter $\Delta$, which explicitly governs the trade-off between circuit depth and sampling overhead.
+In the large-$K$ limit, increasing $\Delta$ reduces the expected circuit depth but increases the sampling overhead; decreasing $\Delta$ has the opposite effect, lowering the sampling cost at the expense of deeper circuits.
+As remarked in Ref.~\cite{Kiumi2025}, by setting $\Delta$ to a sufficiently small value defined by $\Delta=2 \arctan \left(\frac{Q}{4\|H\|_1 t}\right)$, TE-PAI achieves a constant measurement overhead $\exp(Q)$ while the gate count scales as $\mathcal{O}\left(\frac{\|H\|^2_1 t^2}{Q}\right)$, which is comparable to the standard Trotter approach.

+Furthermore, Ref.~\cite{Kiumi2025} demonstrated that TE-PAI is highly advantageous for the early-FTQC regime.
+Since the only non-Clifford operation required is $R_Z(\Delta)$, the protocol offers the potential to significantly reduce the number of T-gates needed to execute a single circuit instance.